Metro Tasmania: Burnie

-Route 708 connects passengers from the western end of the north-west coast to intrastate coaches to Launceston and Hobart which start and end at the Devonport interchange.

 Ticketing

-Metro currently uses a smartcard ticketing system known as Greencard, alongside paper receipt-style tickets which are only purchasable with cash on the bus.
+Metro uses a smartcard ticketing system known as Greencard, alongside paper receipt-style tickets which are only purchasable with cash on the bus and Hobart-Bellerive Ferry.

 Historically, Metro used paper tickets from its foundation until 1987, when a new magnetic-striped system by Crouzet was introduced in Hobart and Launceston, known initially as Metrofare.
 This system allowed for easier transfers across the network and an exact fare expiration time of 90 minutes.
-Upon the ending of this system, all ticketing equipment was sold to Adelaide Metro, who are the last remaining company using the system.
+Upon the ending of this system, all ticketing equipment was sold to Adelaide Metro, who were the last remaining company in Australia using the system.
 Due to its smaller network and patronage, Burnie retained paper tickets and did not use Metrofare.

-It was not until 2008 when a new system by INIT GmbH began trials, using an electronic card to validate and purchase tickets.
+It was not until 2008 when a new system by Init began trials, using an electronic card to validate and purchase tickets.
 The Greencard system was introduced statewide during 2010, and allows for passengers to deposit a desired amount onto their cards, with the balance debited upon each trip.
 The Greencard system also requires validation on each boarding, and has a fare expiration of 90 minutes from the initial boarding.
 Unlike many other jurisdictions with electronic ticketing, passengers do not tag off at the end of their journey.
 Each bus has a single Greencard reader and ticket sales point, which is operated by the driver.

-Fare types include Adult, Concession/Student and Child, and each are divided into Metro's system of zones based on the distance from the Hobart, Launceston and Burnie CBD's.
+Fare types include Adult, Concession/Student and Child, and each are divided into Metro's system of zones based on the distance from the Hobart, Launceston and Burnie CBDs.
 Fares for non-urban areas such as the Channel, South Arm-Opossum Bay, Wynyard and Ulverstone are set by the Transport Commission.

+In 2018, an announcement was made in regards to a new ticketing system slated to replace or upgrade the Greencard system.
+It will enable the use of debit/credit cards and smart devices to pay fares.
+In September 2024, a contract was awarded to Cubic.
+Leveraging off the contract between Cubic and Translink in Queensland, it is scheduled to be rolled out in 2026.

-Current Fleet
+Fleet

-As at November 2022, Metro had a statewide fleet of 231 buses, consisting of: